How Many Pounds Are In 80 Ounces

 Using the Wrong Conversion Factor

 The most common mistake is forgetting the correct conversion factor.
-Always remember that 1 pound is equal to 16 ounces.
+Also, always remember that 1 pound is equal to 16 ounces.
 Using any other number will lead to incorrect results.

 Incorrectly Applying the Formula